Loris-Moreau/Git-Workflow/Workflows/GitHubWorkflow.md

 </p>

 11. Commit your changes (see convention further down) and push.
-   - After waiting for the push to complete, go on Discord and free your files.
+   - After waiting for the push to complete, go on Google Sheets and *free your files*.

 <p align="center">
    <img src="https://github.com/Loris-Moreau/Git-Workflow/blob/main/Workflows/Images/Git%20Push%20Ref.png">